-- Provide safety net services such as meal programs, adult day care, adequate shelter and other services that promote independence and accessibility. - Promote healthy lifestyles that include cultural and social activities and provide access to health care and end of life services. - Offer opportunities that re-invest seniors' experience and wisdom in post-retirement employment, volunteerism, mentoring, participation in apprenticeship programs, and other community-enhancing activities.
+Provide safety net services such as meal programs, adult day care, adequate shelter and other services that promote independence and accessibility.

-• Offer specialized education and awareness, which promote health and welfare issues for seniors and persons with disabilities.
+- Promote healthy lifestyles that include cultural and social activities and provide access to health care and end of life services. - Offer opportunities that re-invest seniors' experience and wisdom in post-retirement employment, volunteerism, mentoring, participation in apprenticeship programs, and other community-enhancing activities. - Offer specialized education and awareness, which promote health and welfare issues for seniors and persons with disabilities.

-HOMELESSNESS, EMERGENCY SHELTER + HOUSING
+HOMELESSNESS, EMERGENCY SHELTER + HOUSING (semi-automatic renewal for 48th Year CDBG)

-Support the work of the Continuum of Care in their mission to provide a seamless continuum of care with a strong focus on crisis response safety net services and eventual independence through projects that:
+Support the work of the homeless service community in their mission to provide a seamless continuum of care with a strong focus on crisis response safety net services and eventual independence through projects that: